La Saguesera

-La Saguesera is the home of many Cuban and immigrant communities in South Western Miami.
-To many Cubans, this neighborhood has a rich history and has significantly influenced the economy, politics, and demographics of both the Cuban community and other immigrant groups in Miami.
-The name "Saguesera" is indicative of its large Hispanic population as it is a Spanglish adaptation of the words "South West".
-This spanglish word was created by Cubans in Miami that struggled saying the words "South West" and morphed it into the term "sagues".
-Geographically, La Saguesera covers the southwest area of Miami.
-The southern boundary is S.W.
-8th Street, the northern boundary is Flagler Street, the west boundary is S.W.
-27th Avenue and eastern boundary is S.W.
+La Saguesera is a neighborhood in southwestern Miami that serves as a home to many Cuban and other immigrant communities.
+This neighborhood has significantly influenced the economy, politics, and demographics of both the Cuban community and other immigrant groups in Miami since the 1960s.
+The name "Saguesera" reflects its large Hispanic population, as it is a Spanglish adaptation of the word "Southwest".
+This Spanish-English word was created by Cubans in Miami, who struggled to pronounce "Southwest" and instead pronounced it "sagues".

+Geographically, La Saguesera covers the southwest area of Miami, with the southern boundary being S.W.
+8th Street, the northern boundary is Flagler Street, the western boundary being S.W.
+27th Avenue, and the eastern boundary being S.W.
 4th Avenue.
-This area was primarily populated by Cubans and is abundant with Cuban culture, food, and business.
-The neighborhood "La Saguesera" is often associated with the famous Calle Ocho (8th Street) and its surroundings as well as Little Havana.
-However many Cubans in Miami recognize the Saguesera for its historical significance rooted in the immigrant experience and the development of Miami's Latin neighborhoods as one of the original Cuban communities in Miami.
+Cubans make up the primary population of this area, and it is abundant in Cuban culture, food, and businesses.
+The neighborhood of "La Saguesera" is often associated with the famous Calle Ocho (8th Street) and its surroundings, as well as Little Havana.
+The Saguesera is considered historically significant as one of the city's original Cuban communities.